CU-CloudCollab/aws-manage-lifecycles/README.md

 # aws-manage-lifecycles

-This repo contains Node.js functionality to manage lifecycles of AWS EC2 instances using policies specified in tags.
+This repo contains Node.js functionality to manage lifecycles of AWS EC2 and RDS instances using policies specified in tags.
 Supplemental scripts create and upload the code into AWS Lambda and schedule it to run hourly.

-The idea is to create one Lambda function in your AWS account that runs at 5 minutes after each hour and scans instances tagged with a lifecycle-policy.
+The idea is to create one Lambda function in your AWS account that runs at 5 minutes after each hour and scans EC2 and RDS instances tagged with a lifecycle policy.
 When it finds such instances it takes action to implement the policy.
-E.g., starting instances to fulfill a daily (or weekday) on/off cycle.
+E.g., starting instances to fulfill a daily on/off cycle.

 This functionality does not launch new instances.
-It can terminate instances, if desired, but it operates only on instances that exist and are in a "running" or "stopped" state.
+It can terminate EC2 instances (not RDS instances), if desired, but it operates only on instances that exist and are in a "running" or "stopped" state.

 ## Lifecycle Policies